The Ultimate Care Guide for “”Moringa Tree”” Growth Tips

 3. Sow Seeds: Plant seeds about 1 inch deep in the soil.

-4. Water: Water lightly to moisten the soil, but avoid overwatering.
+4. Water: Water lightly to moisten the soil, avoiding overwatering.

 5. Provide Light: Place the pots in a warm, sunny location.